Implicit Regularization of Bregman Proximal Point Algorithm and Mirror Descent on Separable Data: Algorithmic Regularization of Bregman Proximal Point Algorithm

-\begin{remark} Combine Theorem \ref{thrm:const_step}, Corollary \ref{corollary:exact} and Proposition \ref{prop:example}, we have that the margin of the obtained solution by BPPA has non-trivial dependence on the condition number of the distance generating function $w(\cdot)$.
-This observation provides a strong evidence that the Bregman divergence $D_w(\cdot, \cdot)$ in BPPA is highly important to the quality of the obtained solution, and advocates a careful design of Bregman divergence when using the BPPA.
-Our theoretical findings also aligns the empirical evidences on the importance of divergence found in knowledge distillation and model fine-tuning \citep{jiang-etal-2020-smart, furlanello2018born}. \end{remark}
+\begin{remark} Combining Theorem \ref{thrm:const_step}, Corollary \ref{corollary:exact} and Theorem \ref{prop:example}, it can be seen that the condition number of the distance generating function has an essential role in determining the margin of the obtained solution by BPPA.
+This observation advocates a careful design of Bregman divergence in search for well-structured solutions.
+The findings also align with the empirical evidences on the importance of divergence found in applications of knowledge distillation and model fine-tuning \citep{jiang-etal-2020-smart, furlanello2018born}. \end{remark}

-We have shown that BPPA with constant stepsize achieves a margin that is at least $\sqrt{\mu_w/L_w}$-fraction of the maximal one.
-Meanwhile, our complexity bound in Theorem \ref{thrm:const_step} shows that to obtain such a margin lower bound, it might take an exponential number of iterations.
-We show that by employing a more aggressive stepsize scheme, we can attain the same margin lower bound in a polynomial number of iterations, while speeding up the convergence of the empirical loss $\{L_{\cS}(\theta_t)\}_{t \geq 0}$ drastically.
+We have shown that BPPA with constant stepsize achieves a margin that is at least $\sqrt{\mu_{\norm{\cdot}}/L_{\norm{\cdot}}}$-fraction of the maximal one.
+Meanwhile, Theorem \ref{thrm:const_step} indicates that to obtain such a margin lower bound, it might take an exponential number of iterations.
+We proceed to establish that by employing a more aggressive stepsize scheme, one can attain the same margin lower bound in a polynomial number of iterations and speed up the convergence of the empirical loss drastically.

-\begin{theorem}[Varying Stepsize BPPA] Given any positive sequence $\{\alpha_t\}_{t\geq 0}$, letting the stepsizes $\{\eta_t\}_{t \geq 0}$ be $\eta_t = \frac{\alpha_t}{L_{\cS}(\theta_t)}$, then the following facts hold.
+\begin{theorem}[Varying Stepsize BPPA] Given any positive sequence $\{\alpha_t\}_{t\geq 0}$, letting the stepsizes $\{\eta_t\}_{t \geq 0}$ be $\eta_t = \frac{\alpha_t}{\cL(\theta_t)}$, then the following facts hold.

-(1) $\lim_{t \to \infty} L_{\cS}(\theta_t) = 0$.
-Specifically, for any $t \geq 0$, we have $ L_{\cS}(\theta_{t+1}) \leq L_{\cS}(\theta_t) \beta(\alpha_t), $ where $\beta(\alpha) = \min_{\beta \in (0,1)} \max \bigg\{ \beta, \exp \rbr{- \frac{2\alpha \beta^2 \gammanorm^2}{L_w}}\bigg\} < 1$.
+(1) $\lim_{t \to \infty} \cL(\theta_t) = 0$.
+Specifically, for any $t \geq 0$, we have $ \cL(\theta_{t+1}) \leq \cL(\theta_t) \beta(\alpha_t), $ where $\beta(\alpha) = \min_{\beta \in (0,1)} \max \bigg\{ \beta, \exp \rbr{- \frac{2\alpha \beta^2 \gammanorm^2}{L_{\norm{\cdot}}}}\bigg\} < 1$.

-(2) Letting $\alpha_t = \frac{1}{\sqrt{t+1}}$, we have $\lim_{t \to \infty} \min_{i \in [n]} \inner{\frac{\theta_{t}}{\norm{\theta_{t}}}}{y_i x_i} \geq \sqrt{\frac{\mu_w}{L_w}} \gammanorm$.
+(2) Letting $\alpha_t = \frac{1}{\sqrt{t+1}}$, we have $\lim_{t \to \infty} \min_{i \in [n]} \inner{\frac{\theta_{t}}{\norm{\theta_{t}}}}{y_i x_i} \geq \sqrt{\frac{\mu_{\norm{\cdot}}}{L_{\norm{\cdot}}}} \gammanorm$.
 In particular, for any $\epsilon \in (0,\frac{1}{2} )$, there exists a $t_0$ satisfying

 such that in $t \geq t_0$ number of iterations, we have